qwint/Archipelago/worlds/animal_well/docs/en_ANIMAL WELL.md

 Yes!
 To find what they are, type `/item_groups` or `/location_groups` into the ANIMAL WELL Client, or the Archipelago Text Client while connected to an ANIMAL WELL session.

 ## What are the current known issues?
-Filler items do not work, as they have not been implemented yet.
-You will need to use your imagination.
 The client rarely fails for no discernable reason when opening a chest.
 We do not know why yet.
 If it fails, please let us know in the discord and send us your log file (in your `Archipelago/logs` folder).
 We may ask you to troubleshoot a few things as well.
 Some yaml options are missing.
 This is intentional.
 They don't work yet.